Creative Block Definition

 Have faith in the process.
 Things can and will turn in an unexpected and positive direction.
 But only if you are prolific, willing to fail quickly and remain open to inspiration when it strikes, regardless of when it strikes in the production process.
 It should go without saying, always stay within your budget and never miss a deadline.
 But beyond that, don’t be afraid to pivot mid-project or walk away from sunk costs.
 If you see a better path to your destination, one that will result in a finer end product – take that path.

-I say all that to say this, if someone told me a year ago that my portfolio would soon revolve entirely around dogs wearing papier-maché hats I would have laughed at you.
+My most celebrated series, almost never happened.
+Seriously.
+If someone told me a year ago that my dog photographer portfolio would soon revolve mostly around whimsical portraits of dogs wearing hats I would have laughed at you.
 On its face, Paper Hats is an absurd premise.
 Frankly, if our process was dependent on brainstorming, the series never would have come to fruition.
-Dressing dogs in garbage – that idea is a nonstarter.

-But Paper Hats has been easily our most successful series to date.
-One that has led to multiple sold-out shows and resulted directly in both new private portrait commissions and commercial licensing opportunities.
+But Paper Hats has been easily our most successful dog portrait series to date.
+One that has led to multiple sold-out art shows and resulted directly in both new private dog portrait commissions, commercial pet product photography assignments, a number of fun licensing opportunities, and helped establish me as one of the most most celebrated dog photographers in Washington D.C. and Baltimore.
 So, how did a conceptual theme that had no business moving beyond the whiteboard come to be?

 In the words of the immortal Bob Ross, Paper Hats was a happy accident.

-Many of our fans and clients don’t realize this, but Paper Hats was initially conceived as a historically inspired pet portrait series, borrowing from and informed by Elizabethan and Victorian period formal dress.
+Many of our fans and clients don’t realize this, but Paper Hats wasn’t originally conceived as its own style of dog portrait.
+In fact, our original concept was much much different.
+We had initially realized it as a historically inspired pet portrait series, borrowing from and informed by Elizabethan and Victorian period formal dress.
 No joke.
-Prior to creating our first paper hat, we had already created a series of dog-sized headdresses, hats, dresses, tunics and coats made from velvet, silk and lace textiles.
+Prior to creating our first paper hat, we had already created a series of headdresses, hats, dresses, tunics, coats and Baroque style ruff collars for dogs – all made from fine velvet, silk and lace textiles.
 With the help of my wife, Alyssa, and mother-and-law, Beth of B Freed Creations, we had spent countless hours combing thrift shops for fabric (mostly old curtains, ornate tablecloths and textile samples), planning, designing and of course, sewing.

 We had invested a significant amount of time to get the costumes for the series ready for production.
 All that was left to finish the set was to sew the ruff collars.
 We even had the fabric ready to go.
 But in consideration of the expense of the materials and complexity of the build, we decided to use paper, a far more affordable and forgiving material, to build the initial prototype for the ruff collar.